redhat-cip/dci-openshift-agent/README.md

 ## Minio deployment

-Some workloads like Migration Toolkit for Containers or Loki may require an object Object Storage provider.
+Some workloads like Migration Toolkit for Containers or Loki may require an Object Storage provider.
 For such cases, a [Minio](https://min.io/) instance can be deployed on the OCP cluster by setting `true` to the `enable_minio` flag.

-In the DCI Openshift Agent integration, an initial bucket named `loki` is deployed and is used for the [logging](#logging-stack) if no information about an external Object provider are provided.
+In the DCI OpenShift Agent integration, an initial bucket named `loki` is deployed and is used for the [logging](#logging-stack) if no information about an external Object provider are provided.

 The following variables allow customizing the Minio deployment.
 Please see the [minio_setup](https://github.com/redhatci/ansible-collection-redhatci-ocp/tree/main/roles/setup_minio) role for additional details.